 This best result also assumes the truck can run its route to Indianapolis, Chicago and back (calculated at 957.84 km) and then wait precisely 13 hours and 21.6 minutes before departing again.
 It also assumes the truck will maintain a speed of exactly 90 km/hr over the length of the route.
 Calculations can be done assuming all these variables will be just as specified.
 But that does not mean the resulting precision of the calculations is realistic because the assumptions that made them possible are unrealistic.

-Small changes to these precise but unrealistic numbers often deliver results that are just as good.
+Small changes to these precise but unrealistic numbers can deliver results that are almost as good.
 And small changes can create realistic designs that could be implemented in actual supply chains.
 Having a delay between departure of 12 hours instead of exactly 13.36 hours, and making minor adjustments to the product delivery quantities at the two stores gives results that are somewhat different but are still within the margin of error for the simulation.
 So they are just as good, and much more realistic.

 Strive for Good Supply Chains not Perfect Supply Chains